nodeGame/nodegame/doc/game-messages.md

     // do something
   });
 ```

 Predefined event listeners are already defined.
-See the `nodegame-client` documentation for help.
+See the `nodegame-client` API.

 ## License